VoteClimate: Maximise Your Vote To Save The Planet

 How It Works

-Before the next general election, based on expert analysis, we will rank the political parties' manifestos according to which, if fully implemented over 5 years, will lead to the greatest long-term reduction in UK climate emissions.
+Before each election (general & devolved), based on expert analysis, we will rank the political parties' manifestos according to which, if fully implemented over the term of the parliament or assembly, will lead to the greatest long-term reduction in UK climate emissions.
 We will then tell members which party to vote for to have the strongest influence on the climate policies of the next government.

 The members agree to vote based on those recommendations.
 The parties with the best climate policies will win more seats.
 All parties receive a strong signal about the importance of good climate policies.

-As the next general election approaches, we will tell the political parties how many votes and seats they can hope to gain if they have the best climate policies.
+As an election approaches, we will tell the political parties how many votes and seats they can hope to gain if they have the best climate policies.

 Together we show the political parties that manifesto commitments on climate will earn them more votes and more seats.